treetrnk/blog/_posts/2016-05-27-fate-core-charsheet.md

 add serialization of the sheets content.
 This would allow someone to fill it out and then copy a link.
 Punch that link back into your browser and it brings you right back to where you left off.
-I am confident that I can do this, but I never have before, so it will be a learning process to impliment.
+I am confident that I can do this, but I never have before, so it will be a learning process to implaement.

 Another thing that I would like to add is a dice roller.
 I hope to make the skill levels clickable.
 When you click them, four fate dice are rolled and the skill level is added